• Transient Ischemic Attack (TIA) is a medical emergency

 • evaluation of TIA and initiation of multimodal therapeutic interventions should be urgent to reduce the risk of subsequent stroke

-• particularly TIAs within 24-48 h should be managed as a stroke
+• especially TIA within 24 to 48 hours should be managed as stroke

 Recurrent stroke risk after transient ischemic attack (TIA) and minor stroke (Coull, 2004)